-This regulation does not necessarily prohibit a prospective student from playing on a team consisting of students identified with an NAIA member institution or playing on a team coached by a member of the coaching staff at an NAIA member institution.
+Students who do no meet the exception may not compete with the insitution's team during the summer.
+However, this regulation does not necessarily prohibit a prospective student from playing on a team consisting of students identified with an NAIA member institution or playing on a team coached by a member of the coaching staff at an NAIA member institution.

 For example, a prospective student may compete in amateur swimming competitions for a club swim team with a coach that also coaches the swimming and diving team at an NAIA member institution.
 The key factors are: (a) the coach has an official and legitimate role with the club team, and (b) the NAIA member institution is not funding or associated with the club team in any way.